krksgbr/html2print/README.md

         });
     });
     ```
+7. to remove it, call H2P.remove();

+That's all.
 To learn more, have a look at the example folder.

 ## Browser support